Colvap/project-3/README.md

 ## Collection
 To give the project some parameters, I decided to focus on Taiwan's allies in the Pacific islands - a manageable number (four), with some recent islands switching sides to allow for comparisons.
 These islands tend to be transparent in their budgets, so it would make for an easy start.
 If all went well, this could be a good base to build on for regions where data could be harder to obtain.

 With a simple google search of 'inurl' and 'filetype:pdf', I was able to extract PDFs of each country's budget records for the past ten years.
 I've put all of these in the 'pdfs' folder above.
-I then went through manually to spot Taiwan's (or the PRC's) rate each year.
+I then converted the pdf tables to pandas with Camelot to calculate Taiwan's (or the PRC's) rate each year.

 ## Analysis
 The spreadsheets were converted to CSV and parsed with pandas, then turned into a line chart in Flourish, converted to animate on ai2html, and then added to a scrollama animation.